ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added REMOTE_CHANNELS to display channel buttons inside remote control.
 * (sbormann) Enhanced positioning of dialog if URL/HTML is set.
 * (sbormann) When writing data to an iframe replace encoded cr chars.
+* (sbormann) Added option to remove overlay of tile, if device is enlarged.
+* (sbormann) Added possibility to add and edit html/css/js files to folder /userwidgets.

 ### 1.3.1 (2020-10-04)
 * (sbormann) Breaking change: completely removed presssure detection and replaced it by long clicks to open context menu.